 - Operations data tracking with clearly defined KPIs

-Quality Assurance (QA) and Quality Control (QC) are equally important for the success of any Incentive Compensation project and it’s desirable to understand upfront how that has been incorporated in the overall IC process design.
+Quality Assurance (QA) and Quality Control (QC) are equally important for the success of any Incentive Compensation project, and it’s desirable to understand upfront how that has been incorporated into the overall IC process design.
 This is imperative for incentive compensation management because of the financial implications and because of its impact on salesforce engagement.
-A disengaged salesforce can have a much broader impact on top line revenue and the company may face the risk of losing high performing reps to competitors.
+A disengaged salesforce can have a much broader impact on top line revenue, and the company may face the risk of losing high performing reps to competitors.

 Detailed process maps should be created during program definition and should always be kept in the updated state.
 These process maps should highlight details about exception handling and any integrations with upstream and downstream processes.
 A detailed Input/Output dictionary is critical to maintaining any system in the future.